DataDog/integrations-core/docs/dev/api_integration.md

 You can also include out-of-the-box assets such as [monitors][25], [dashboards][26], and [log pipelines][27] with your integration.
 When a user clicks **Install** on your integration tile, they are prompted to follow the setup instructions, and all out-of-the-box dashboards and recommended monitors packaged with your integration will appear in the their account.

-Since API integrations do not use the Datadog Agent to collect data, you need to create a tile (pictured below) to display your offering on the **Integrations** page once your development work is complete.
+To display your offering on the **Integrations** or **Marketplace page**, you need to create a tile (pictured below).
+This tile will include instructions on how to set up your offering, as well as general information on what the integration does and how to use it.

-{{< img src="developers/marketplace/marketplace-tile-example.png" alt="Example Marketplace tile" style="width:30%" >}}
+{{< img src="developers/integrations/integration_tile.png" alt="A tile representing an example offering on the Integrations page" style="width:25%" >}}

 ## Development process